 Peter Daly is an employment lawyer with a track record of pursuing high profile and complex litigation, and of resolving disputes effectively.
-His work pushes the boundaries of discrimination and whistleblowing law and both Chambers and The Legal 500 rank him as one of the UK’s leading employment lawyers with reviews including:
+His work pushes the boundaries of discrimination and whistleblowing law and both Chambers and The Legal 500 rank him as one of the UK’s leading employment lawyers and Next Generation Partner with reviews including:

-"He is one of the best employment lawyers out there on the claimant side in terms of technical knowledge and skill; his approach to strategy is second to none." … "He has novel arguments and is willing to go the extra mile for his clients."… "He's a very good lawyer and he is very creative."
-Chambers and Partners 2021
+"He is one of the best employment lawyers out there on the claimant side in terms of technical knowledge and skill; his approach to strategy is second to none." … "He has novel arguments and is willing to go the extra mile for his clients."… "He's a very good lawyer and he is very creative".

-- “Peter Daly is an exceptionally smart lawyer, technically strong and eminently pragmatic.
-From a client perspective, during what was an emotionally charged time, he showed compassion whilst never losing sight of achieving a good client outcome.”
-The Legal 500 2021
+“Peter Daly is an exceptionally smart lawyer, technically strong and eminently pragmatic.
+From a client perspective, during what was an emotionally charged time, he showed compassion whilst never losing sight of achieving a good client outcome".

-- “Peter Daly has an encyclopaedic knowledge of employment practice as well as a very effective strategic mind.”
-The Legal 500 2020
+“Peter Daly has an encyclopaedic knowledge of employment practice as well as a very effective strategic mind.”

-- “imaginative yet sensitive to the immediate needs of any client' and has 'strong attention to detail.”
-The Legal 500 2017
+“imaginative yet sensitive to the immediate needs of any client' and has 'strong attention to detail".

 Although his more high profile litigation claims have primarily been on behalf of claimant employees, Peter is highly experienced in advising employer respondents in the tech, financial services and third sectors.

-- Acting for a range of gender critical feminists in cases including Maya Forstater v CGD Europe, Alison Bailey v Stonewall & Ors, Raquel Rosario Sanchez v University of Bristol, Katy Alcock v Girlguiding, and several others
+- Acting for and advising gender critical feminists including Professor Kathleen Stock OBE and the claimants in Alison Bailey v Stonewall & Ors, Raquel Rosario Sanchez v University of Bristol, Katy Alcock v Girlguiding, and several others

-- On behalf of Jordi Casamitjana Costa, litigating to secure the recognition of ethical veganism as a protected philosophical belief under the Equality Act 2010 in a case which generated legal protections for hundreds of thousands of vegans and made headlines worldwide.
-That protection having been established at a preliminary stage of the proceedings, the Respondent then conceded all liability to Peter’s client midway through the resulting trial.
+- On behalf of Jordi Casamitjana Costa, securing the recognition of ethical veganism as a protected philosophical belief under the Equality Act 2010 in a case which generated legal protections for hundreds of thousands of vegans and made headlines worldwide.
+That protection having been established at a preliminary stage of the proceedings, the Respondent then conceded all liability to Peter’s client midway through the resulting trial

-- On behalf of Neha Sejpal, establishing the protection of dentists from discrimination, thus adding to the developing body of law on worker status.
+- On behalf of Neha Sejpal, seeking to establish the protection of dentists from discrimination, thus adding to the developing body of law on worker status.
 The case is currently before the Employment Appeal Tribunal and will be heard in 2022

 The majority of Peter’s work however takes place away from the courts and tribunals.
-He is a skilled negotiator and regularly successfully settles cases away from the courts and the public eye without the cost or attention of litigation.
-Where courts and tribunals are needed his expertise in identifying funding solutions and in particular crowdfunding is used.
+He is a skilled negotiator and regularly successfully settles cases without the cost or public attention of litigation.
+Where courts and tribunals are needed his expertise in identifying funding solutions, and in particular crowdfunding, is used.